 - Have you gone through difficult times in life such as perhaps experienced diseases or personally have been involved with someone who has?

-Here’s an additional thing that I know will help: I wrote this article on niches a long time ago and a lot of the advice in this article you’re reading now stems from that one.
+Here’s an additional thing that I know will help: I wrote this article on finding your nice based on these things a long time ago and a lot of the advice in this article you’re reading now stems from that one.
 I would absolutely recommend you read that one too just to be sure the list you personally make is an actual passion and applicable to rule #1.

 From there, filter out the ideas via looking at which topics are popular among masses of people (niche audiences).